 Students are expected to study and practically explore a whole set text, they are also taught the tools to create their own pieces of theatre from a range of different stimuli.

-We cover areas such as: War, Monologues, Blood Brothers by Willy Russell, The Crucible by Arthur Miller and various other texts/ extracts.
-Our devised theatre themes allow students to fully explore a range of skills and storyline possibilities for example; Missing, Lost Voices, Physical Theatre and the study of key drama practitioners including Stanislavski, Artaud and Brecht to name but a few of our topics.
+We cover areas such as: Script analysis, characterisation, Blood Brothers by Willy Russell, The Crucible by Arthur Miller and various other texts/ extracts to ensure the students explore a range of different styles of theatre.
+Our devised theatre themes allow students to fully explore a range of skills and storyline possibilities for example; Missing, Conflict, Lost Voices, Physical Theatre and the study of key drama practitioners including Stanislavski, Artaud and Brecht to name but a few of our topics.

 We aim to broaden students’ knowledge even further with the study of key dramatic practitioners and their works and how they have influenced the style of performance they are creating.